Trump military parade marking Army's 250th birthday in Washington, D.C., today

 Washington — President Trump is attending a military parade Saturday evening to celebrate the Army's 250th anniversary festivities as he celebrates his 79th birthday.

 The 250th Birthday of the U.S. Army Grand Military Parade and Celebration features thousands of soldiers, tanks, and dozens of aircraft, according to Army officials.
-And authorities are expecting thousands, if not hundreds of thousands, to attend.
+Authorities are expecting thousands, if not hundreds of thousands, to attend.

 "We're going to have a great time; we are going to have a great celebration," the president said earlier this week.

-The military parade doesn't begin until 6:30 p.m.
-ET, although festivities are scheduled throughout the day.
+The military parade begins at 6:30 p.m.
+ET, and festivities are taking place on the National Mall throughout the day.

-Preparations have been taking place all week in Washington, with tanks arriving and fencing going up in the northwest part of the city around the White House and National Mall.
+Preparations have been underway all week in Washington, with tanks and other military equipment arriving and fencing going up in parts of the city around the White House and National Mall.

 What's the purpose of the military parade?